 The door opened and both looked.
 Then they turned back to face one another.
 Each knew what they had to do.
 Neither knew for sure.

 Gina Pfeffer-Mulligan is the author of two historical fictions (writing as Gina L. Mulligan) and the founder of the national charity Girls Love Mail.
 She’s currently working on a novel inspired by “Land of Milk and Honey.”
-In fall 2022, Gina will begin her MA in Creative Writing Prose Fiction at the University of East Anglia.
+Gina is an MA candidate in Creative Writing Prose Fiction at the University of East Anglia.